-- (A) Such use shall not be contrary to the objectives sought to be accomplished by the Land Use Law and Regulations.
+(A) Such use shall not be contrary to the objectives sought to be accomplished by the Land Use Law and Regulations.
 The subject request is considered an unusual and reasonable use of the agricultural land and the proposed use will not adversely affect the preservation and agricultural use of the County's prime or unique agricultural lands.
-The proposed bed and breakfast operation will be established within an existing single family dwelling with no additional land required to accommodate this use. - (B) The desired use would not adversely affect surrounding properties.